ash25082003/fastwise/README.md

-# Tutr - Personalized Learning Recommendation System
+# FastWise - Personalized Learning Recommendation System

 A Neo4j-based personalized learning recommendation system that suggests questions to students based on their progress and mastery of concepts.